timo-reymann/poc-custom-devtools-api/README.md

 ![](./docs/implementation.png)

 ### Application

 - contains small JavaScript API wrapper around window messaging
 - talks with content script via window messaging

 ### Extension

 - content script
     - injected into application page setting up a connection between the page and the extension itself
     - running in same context as application
 - background worker is required to make communication between content script and dev tools work
     - takes care of routing messages to chrome runtime or window depending on direction
 - Dev-Tools
     - when opened send an event to content script telling they have been opened
     - communicate only via events with the application (technical limitation)
     - renders devtools based on elements getting registered by application

+## Current limitations

+- Only supports buttons and basic inputs for now
+- no complex structure for layout (yet)

+## What is missing for real world usage

+- Add stable API interface with typing
+- Add error handling
+- Support more complex layouts and more UI elements
+- Provide instructions on how to use in applications
+  - only include devtools in dev builds etc.
+- Creating extension for other browsers (moving out the reusable parts for other browsers)
+- Publishing npm package for API